IBM System/360 architecture: Program Status Word (PSW)

 Load Program Status Word (LPSW) is a privileged instruction that loads the Program Status Word (PSW), including the program mode, protection key, and the address of the next instruction to be executed.
-LPSW is most often used to "return" from an interruption by loading the "old" PSW which is associated with the interruption class.
-Other privileged instructions (e.g., SSM, STNSM, STOSM, SPKA, etcetera) are available for manipulating subsets of the PSW without causing an interruption or loading a PSW; and one non-privileged instruction (SPM) is available for manipulating the program mask.
+LPSW is often used to return from an interruption by loading the old PSW that is associated with the interruption class.
+One privileged instruction (SSM) and one unprivileged instruction (SPM) are available for manipulating subsets of the PSW without causing an interruption or loading a PSW.
+(Note: Successors to S/360 added additional instructions.)

 Interruption system

 The architecture defines 5 classes of interruption.
 An interruption is a mechanism for automatically changing the program state; it is used for both synchronous (Note: The S/360 literature does not use the terms fault or trap) and asynchronous events.